Pediatric Patients Only

 There are 2 ways people with bulimia restrict calories:

 - Purging type.
-The person engages in self-induced vomiting or misuse of laxatives, diuretics, or enemas, or other medications that clear the intestines.
+The person engages in self-induced vomiting or misuse of laxatives, diuretics, or enemas, or other medicines that clear the intestines.

 Who is at risk for bulimia?Bulimia most often affects females and starts during the teenage years.
 But, it can also affect males.
 People with bulimia are more likely to come from families with a history of eating disorders, physical illness, and other mental health problems.
 Other illnesses, such as substance abuse, anxiety disorders, and mood disorders are common in people with bulimia.